Get news, updates, and insights delivered straight to your inbox.

 1. They aren’t aware of the risk, or reward, of Marketing Asset Management

 The result of poor Marketing Asset Management plan is fragmented sales and marketing content – that which is branded poorly, lacks key messages or expresses them incompletely, is incompatible with other content assets or all of the preceding.

 The risk of fragmented content manifests itself in a few ways:

 On the flip side, the benefits of strong Marketing Asset Management are measurable, tangible, and proven: Top Performer generate 2-3 times higher local revenue after implementing a Marketing Asset Management solution, demonstrating its success.
 What’s more, local agency costs have been reduced by as much as 75%.

 The risk of operational inefficiency is also a major concern.
 Organizations lose critical time due to a poor strategic asset management system.
 For example, workers spend, on average, 8.8 hours each week searching for the right information.
 That’s 52 working days each year spent searching for files, or recreating lost assets!

 Without realizing it, many organizations waste valuable marketing resources (both budget AND time) simply because they put off, or fail to implement, intelligent asset management practices.

 2. They’re plagued by non-compliance

-Companies in highly regulated industries, such as pharmaceutical, healthcare, and financial services struggle to manage assets due to legal requirements.
+Companies in highly regulated industries, such as healthcare and financial services struggle to manage assets due to legal requirements.
 Out-of-date information can be easily shared or published into the world – albeit accidentally.
 When this happens, a company can put itself at risk of breaking compliance laws and being sued or fined.

 An appropriate Marketing Asset Management system gives corporate marketers piece of mind when it comes to compliance, especially as regulations change frequently.
 As new laws are passed, a company must plan accordingly for all marketing materials to be updated in order to stay in compliance – and without the proper system in place, they have to devise a strategy to quickly update assets which ends up becoming unmanageable.

 With appropriate Marketing Asset Management technology, batch updates to information like the disclaimer can be executed easily, across hundreds of assets in a single instance, preventing workload backups and saving marketing’s valuable resources.